Light from darkness: history of a hot dark sector: Basic HS ingredients

 \subsection{History of a hot hidden sector in brief}

 There are several ways to produce DM through kinetic mixing \cite{Chu:2011be,Hambye:2019dwd,Arvanitaki:2021qlj}.
-In these references, it is assumed that the HS is either subdominant or is in thermal equilibrium with the VS. Here, instead, we suppose that the universe was dominated by the HS at early times.
-We parameterise this by assuming thermal equilibrium in both sectors, characterised by temperatures $T'$ and $T$.
+In these references, it is assumed that the HS is either subdominant or is in thermal equilibrium with the VS. Here, instead, we suppose that the Universe is dominated by the HS at early times.
+We parameterize this by assuming thermal equilibrium in both sectors, characterized by temperatures $T'$ and $T$.
 Thus we assume $\xi_i = T_i'/T_i \gtrsim 1$ initially.
-While dark QED has fewer degrees of freedom than the SM, a large initial $\xi$ generically implies $\rho' \gtrsim \rho$.
-For $g'_\ast = 3$ and $g_\ast = {\cal O}(100)$, this requires that $\xi \gtrsim 2.4$.
+While dark QED has fewer degrees of freedom than the SM, a large initial $\xi$ generically implies {that the HS energy density $\rho'$ dominates over the VS one,} $\rho' \gg \rho$.
+For $g'_\ast = 3$ and $g_\ast = {\cal O}(100)$, $\rho' \gtrsim \rho$ provided $\xi \gtrsim (g_\ast/g_\ast')^{1/3} \sim 2.4$.

-This section is dedicated to a brief introduction of the stages from $\xi_i \gg 1$ to reheating and then the time of BBN.
-The details are provided in the subsequent sections but the different stages are shown schematically in fig.\ref{fig:XiSchematic}.
-The initial condition $\xi_i \neq 1$ make sense only if the HS and VS are decoupled.
-As we shall see, this requires that the kinetic mixing parameter is small enough.
-Concretely, this will require that $\varepsilon \lesssim 10^{-6}$ at most, see fig.\ref{fig:constraints}.
+This section is dedicated to a brief introduction of the stages from $\xi_i \gg 1$ to reheating before the time of BBN.
+The details are provided in the subsequent sections but the different stages are shown schematically in figure \ref{fig:XiSchematic}.
+The initial condition $\xi_i \neq 1$ is possible only provided the HS and VS are effectively decoupled.
+As we shall see in section \ref{sec:constraints}, this requirement puts an upper bound on the kinetic mixing parameter, $\varepsilon \lesssim 10^{-6}$, see figure \ref{fig:constraints}.
 The corollary of a small $\varepsilon$ is that the dark photons are long-lived.
 Since the HS is initially much more populated than the VS, we will impose that the dark photons are not too abundant by the time of BBN.
-This will put a lower bound on $\varepsilon$, also depicted in fig.\ref{fig:constraints}.
+This will put a lower bound on $\varepsilon$, also depicted in figure \ref{fig:constraints}.